Jither/Jint.DebugAdapter/README.md

 - ✔ Display `this` (when defined) and `Return value` (at function return points)
 - ❌ Summary of structured types (before expanding/lazy evaluation)
 - ❌ Display type on hover
-- ❌ Hit count breakpoints
+- ❌ Paged indices for array-likes
 - ❌ Modify/set variables

 ### Watch